42juododranoel/doebus/README.md

 5. Never use technical lingo when talking to non-technical people.
 Try to make things as clear as possible to them.
 6. Do not think that your (most likely) higher-than-average intelligence makes you a better-than-average person.
 Do not assume that people around you are stupid or evil — they are most likely not — but at least do not actively express your feelings about them and keep it neutral if you absolutely can’t do better.
 7. Try to bring either good news or bad news followed by “but I have a plan”.
 Again, I repeat that I do not suggest hiding problems — I suggest a certain framing of how you speak about them.
 Remember also that good news is good not only because of what it is but also because of when it is.
 The same thing may make different impressions depending on how good the timing was.

+### On Leadership

+Should you exert the aura of confidence?
+Should you predict things before they happen?
+Should you be the one who is always with the plan?
+Should you be the most resilient, with the fortitude to carry on whatever happens?
+Should your mere presence inspire people?
+Should you be the most knowledgeable one or the one with the most years of experience?
+The one who always helps others?
+The genius of delegating, time management, and productivity?
+The master of communication, negotiating any terms imaginable?

+Leadership has many aspects, and you can be many things, but you must remember that the power you hold is not yours — it was given to you — and that’s why you should honor your power giver’s goals above all else.
+Yet, remember also that you do not answer only to those who gave you the power — you answer to your conscience and your subordinates as well.
+Would you — hypothetically — be a welcome guest in their houses?
+When they return home after work, what do they tell their significant others about you?
+“That fucking bastard pissed me off again,” or “I wish more people were like that”?

 ## Architecture